ceos-seo/data_cube_notebooks/docs/ingestion.md

   acknowledgment: Landsat data is provided by the United States Geological Survey (USGS).
 ```

 The next field group defines what subset (if any) of the source dataset that should be used for the ingestion process.
 If the entire source dataset should be ingested, then this can be left out.
 In the example below, we are restricting the ingestion process to datasets that match the input dataset type that fall between those bounds.
 These numbers should be in latitude and longitude WGS84 coordinates.
+In the general ingestion configuration, ingestion bounds are left out.

 ```
 ingestion_bounds: